vip32/stateless-web/README.md

 # stateless-web
-A simple extension for the great stateless library
+A simple web extension for the great stateless library